Ph.D. Degrees Awarded, Early Christian Studies

 Ky R. Heinze (May 2015).
 "Sacrifice to Demons in Porphyry and Origen."
 Dr. Heinze teaches Classics at Our Lady Seat of Wisdom Academy, Barry's Bay, Ontario.

 Dana Robinson (Jan.
 2016).
 "Food and Lay Piety in Late Antiquity."
-Dr. Robinson is currently Postdoctoral Fellow in the Honors Program at Creighton University.
+Dr. Robinson is the author of Food, Virtue, and the Shaping of Early Christianity, forthcoming from Cambridge University Press.

 Sr. Maria del Fiat Miola, SSVM (May, 2018).
 "Spaces of Salvation in Sixth-Century Arles: The Women's Monastery as Household and Family."
 Sr. Fiat is working on behalf of her religious order in Italy and holds a Research Associateship in the Department of Greek and Latin, Catholic University of America.